erickhan/pxdocs/content/reference/CLI/cloud-snaps.md

 ---
-title: Cloud Snapshots and Recovery of PX Volumes
+title: Cloud Snapshots and Recovery using pxctl
 linkTitle: Cloud Snaps
 keywords: portworx, container, Kubernetes, storage, Docker, k8s, flexvol, pv, persistent disk, snapshots, stork, clones, cloud, cloudsnap
 description: Learn to take a cloud snapshot of a Portworx volume using pxctl and use that snapshot